HL7/case-reporting/source/pages/capstatements.md

 The Knowledge Management Server **SHALL**:

-1. Store all of the Knowledge Managment resources and RCTC value sets as a PlanDefiniton bundle and included RCTC ValueSets.
+1. Store all of the Knowledge Managment resources and value sets as a PlanDefiniton bundle and included RCTC ValueSets.
 1. Implement the RESTful behavior according to the FHIR specification.
 1. Return the following response classes:
    - (Status 200): successful operation